 The Learning Support Faculty supports pupils who are on the Special Educational Needs (SEN) Code of Practice and those with social, emotional and/or behavioural needs.
-In December 2014 the number of pupils on the SEN Register was 59, consisting of:
+In March 2017 the number of pupils on the SEN/Inclusion Register is 59, consisting of:

 Support is provided in the following ways:

-* Small group support (literacy, numeracy and learning skills) to selected girls in Years 7, 8 and 9.
-This support takes place during the timetable slot of one Modern Foreign Language, thus providing two lessons of support per week;
+- Small group support (literacy, numeracy and learning skills) to selected girls in Years 7, 8 and 9.
+This support usually takes place during the timetable slot of one Modern Foreign Language, thus providing two lessons of support per week;

 Present accommodation for the Faculty is:

-* one Learning Support teaching room in the main school building;
+- access to three Learning Support teaching rooms in the main school building;

-* Access to a Support Room for part-time use by the School Counsellor (2 days per week) and Learning Support Assistant /Mentors.
+- a Support room for use by the School Counsellor/Mentors (4 days per week).

 Further Information can be obtained from Mrs Partington, Head of Learning Support.